hangulo/SDC-P1-Lane-Tracking/README.md

 Another shortcoming will be more evident when there are more obstructions to the lanes (i.e heavy traffic, lane changes, shadows, barely visible or duplicate/old lane markings) or the lanes being very curvy since it wreaks havoc to my current pipeline.
 Will need to be smarter in pre-processing so there aren't so many possible data points for lines sent to the Hough Transform function.

-Lastly, the ines could be smoother (they flicker a bit near bottom like the example p1 video).
+Lastly, the ines could be smoother (they flicker a bit near bottom like the P1_example.mp4 video).
 If I were to add caching or memory to smooth out between frames that will help greatly.